 October Dance Weekend

-A fun weekend of workshops featuring Irish dancing master, Pat Murphy.
+Book online now for a fun weekend of workshops featuring Irish dancing master, Pat Murphy.
 Dance to three ceilis with live music.

-Suitable for both new and experienced dancers
+Suitable for both new and experienced dancers.

 Irish Set Dancing Ceilis